HackerThemes/theme-kit/readme.md

 ## What this project does

 This repository includes a project structure with a build script that builds a custom CSS version of Bootstrap 4, using Gulp.
-You can clone this repository, run the gulp task and go right into modifying variables and adding styles.
+You can clone this repository, run the Gulp task and go right into modifying variables and adding styles.
 There's also an HTML file that contains a neatly organized collection of Bootstrap components that fit a 1920x1080 display, so you can instantly see the outcome.

+## Prerequisites

+- This works on Windows, macOS and Linux.
+- Node Package Manager and Gulp are required.
+Make sure you can run `gulp -v` and `npm -v`.
+- You can get Node at [nodjs.org](https://nodejs.org), then install gulp using `npm install gulp-cli -g'

 ## Getting started

-1. Node Package Manager and Gulp are required.
-Make sure you can run `gulp -v` and `npm -v`.
 2. Clone this repo
 3. Run `npm install`
 4. Run `gulp watch`